patrykcieslak/stonefish/docs/index.rst

 Cite Me
 =======

 This software was written and is continuously developed by Patryk Cieślak.
-Small parts of the software based on code developed by other authors are marked clearly as such.
+Parts of the software based on code developed by other authors are clearly marked as such.

 If you find this software useful in your research, please cite: